tengj98/NBER-auto-scraper/README.md

 # NBER-auto-scraper

-This repo uses Python and GitHub Actions to automatically scrape the latest papers from NBER's Working Papers page every day.
+This repo scrapes the latest working papers from NBER using Selenium and GitHub Actions.

-Newest papers are updated in the nberresearch.csv.
+The scraper runs daily at 11 AM ET/3 PM UTC.
+It adds the latest papers, including the titles and urls, to the csv.